Skip to main content

 Featured image for: Home Sale Prep Checklist for DFW Sellers

 Quick Answer: A solid home prep checklist for DFW sellers covers decluttering, deep cleaning, targeted repairs, staging, and professional photography.
-In my 28 years as a DFW REALTOR, homes that follow this process sell 32% faster and for 8% more than unprepared properties.
+Done right, it’s the difference between a home that sits and one that sells fast and near the top of its range.

-I’ll be real with you—the number one reason homes sit too long on the DFW market isn’t bad timing or weak demand.
+I’ll be real with you, the number one reason homes sit too long on the DFW market isn’t bad timing or weak demand.
 It’s bad preparation.
 I’ve walked into listings from other agents where the homeowner clearly just… didn’t do the work.
-Cluttered rooms, weird paint colors, a front yard that looks like it gave up in July.
-And then they wonder why they’re not getting offers.
-It’s frustrating to watch.
+Cluttered rooms, odd paint colors, a front yard that looks like it gave up in July.
+And then they wonder why the offers aren’t coming.
+It’s hard to watch.

-After helping 100+ families sell across Dallas-Fort Worth—from Uptown Dallas condos to Southlake Town Square estates—I’ve put together a checklist that works.
+I’ve put this checklist together over a lot of years and a lot of listings, from Uptown Dallas condos to Southlake Town Square estates.
 Not theory.
 Not “best practices” from some national blog.
-This is what actually gets DFW homes sold faster and for more money.
-And it’s simpler than you’d think.
+This is what actually gets DFW homes sold faster and for more money, and it’s simpler than you’d think.

 What Are the Most Important Repairs Before Selling in DFW?

 Start with the systems.
-Buyers in Texas put HVAC systems under a microscope—and honestly, who wouldn’t?
+Buyers in Texas put HVAC under a microscope, and honestly, who wouldn’t?
 When it’s 104 degrees in August, a questionable A/C unit is a dealbreaker.
-Make sure yours is running strong and replace those filters.
-Don’t ignore electrical issues either, because buyers in Highland Park ISD and Plano ISD take home safety seriously.
-They’ll notice if something’s off.
+Make sure yours is running strong and swap the filters.
+Don’t ignore electrical issues either.
+Buyers in Highland Park ISD and Plano ISD take home safety seriously, and they notice when something’s off.

-Plumbing problems are deal-killers in our market.
-Fix leaky faucets, running toilets, and water pressure issues before anyone walks through your door.
-I’ve seen buyers walk away from gorgeous homes in Bishop Arts District over simple plumbing stuff that the seller could’ve fixed for under $500.
-Five hundred bucks.
-That’s it.
-It shouldn’t happen, but it does.
-And it’s entirely avoidable.
+Plumbing problems are deal-killers here.
+Fix the leaky faucets, running toilets, and weak water pressure before anyone walks through the door.
+I’ve watched buyers walk away from gorgeous homes in the Bishop Arts District over simple plumbing the seller could’ve handled for a few hundred dollars.
+That cheap.
+It shouldn’t happen, but it does, and it’s entirely avoidable.

 How Should You Stage Your Home for Maximum Appeal in Dallas-Fort Worth?

-Professional staging adds an average of $15,000 to sale prices in DFW’s premium markets like Frisco ISD and Carroll ISD.
-But even if you don’t hire a pro, the principles are the same: remove your stuff so buyers can see their stuff in its place.
+Good staging can add real money in DFW’s premium markets like Frisco ISD and Carroll ISD, but you don’t have to hire a pro to get most of the benefit.
+The principle is the same either way: clear out your stuff so buyers can picture their stuff in its place.
 Take down the family photos.
-Go neutral on colors.
-Let people imagine their own life in these rooms.
-They can’t do that if your personality is everywhere.
-Here’s what I’ve found works best.
+Go neutral on the walls.
+Let people imagine their own life in the rooms, which they can’t do when your personality is on every surface.

 Your entryway is where the deal starts.
-In my 28 years, I’ve watched buyers make their gut decision within 30 seconds of walking through a front door.
-Fresh flowers, good lighting, no pet odors—and that last one matters especially in Texas heat, because warm air makes everything more noticeable.
-If there’s an odor, they’ll notice it immediately.
+I’ve watched buyers make up their mind before they’re even out of the foyer.
+Fresh flowers, good lighting, no pet odors, and that last one matters most in Texas, because warm air carries every smell.
+If there’s an odor, they catch it before they see a single feature.

-Let as much natural light in as possible.
+Let in as much natural light as you can.
 Open the blinds, swap heavy curtains for lighter fabrics.
-DFW buyers love bright, airy spaces that feel like a break from our intense summer sun.
-Arrange furniture to show how rooms flow and function, especially in popular areas near Klyde Warren Park where space is at a premium.
-You’d be amazed what a difference good lighting makes.
+DFW buyers love bright, airy spaces that feel like a break from our summer sun.
+Arrange the furniture to show how rooms flow, especially in tighter floor plans near Klyde Warren Park where every square foot counts.

 Key staging moves that work every time: